TM Technologies: Tools, Sheet Metal Shaping Machines, & Gas Welding Supplies for Better Metalworking

 Making Curved Flashings

-Kent covers the basic steps involved in shaping and forming this set of beautiful curved copper flashings.
+Kent covers the basic steps involved in creating this finial, a “vaastu” element of harmonious construction.
 See More